ASendellPrice/ZosteropsGenomicLandscape/README.md

 # The genomic landscape of divergence across the speciation continuum in an island-colonising bird

-This GitHub repository contains custom scripts used in our manuscript submitted to Molecular Ecology.
+This GitHub repository contains custom scripts used in the manuscript 'The genomic landscape of divergence across the speciation continuum in an island-colonising bird' submitted to Molecular Ecology.
 Custom scripts include:

 ### R script used to compare distributional skew (and kurtosis) of FST values:
 1) CompareSkew.R